-For this recipe, I bought a 16 ounce bag of Dole Pineapple Chunks in the freezer aisle, which makes two drinks exactly.
-If you can’t find frozen pineapple, you can prep your own the day before.
+For this recipe, I bought a 16 ounce bag of Dole Pineapple Chunks in the freezer aisle, which makes exactly two drinks.
+If you can't find frozen pineapple, you can prep your own the day before.

 Slice your pineapple into chunks and spread onto a parchment/wax paper lined cookie sheet.
 Freeze for a few hours or overnight, then store them in a freezer bag until ready to use.

-If you don’t like or have coconut water, you can easily substitute it with coconut milk, pineapple juice, orange juice, or plain water.
-You’ll need the liquid in your drink to thin out the frozen pineapple and create a slush, so I wouldn’t omit it entirely.
+If you don't like or have coconut water, you can easily substitute it with coconut milk, pineapple juice, or orange juice.
+You'll need the liquid in your drink to thin out the frozen pineapple and create a slush, so don't omit it entirely.

 I serve my pineapple rum slush in a highball glass like these, but feel free to use what you have on hand.
 Pineapple chunks, orange slices, or mint leaves make a great garnish.